copenlu/value-probing/README.md

 # value-probing

-The multilingual probes and code for the experiments will be uploaded soon.
+The code for the experiments will be uploaded soon.